uhop/dynamodb-toolkit/README.md

 # Versions

+- 1.2.0 *Major refactoring of internals.
+Some API changes.*
 - 1.1.1 *Bugfix: added the missing index file.*
 - 1.1.0 *Made a search prefix a parameter.*
 - 1.0.0 *The initial public release*